groupdocs-watermark/GroupDocs.Watermark-Docs/python-net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-spreadsheet-documents/_index.md

 ```

 ## Different types of watermark in Excel documents
+These samples cover multiple watermark types and options available for spreadsheets, including shapes, WordArt, backgrounds, and headers/footers.

 ### Shapes and WordArt
+This sample demonstrates adding shape-based text watermarks using modern WordArt options to a specific worksheet.

 Use `SpreadsheetWatermarkShapeOptions` or `SpreadsheetWatermarkModernWordArtOptions` when adding shape-based text watermarks.